PeppyS/peppy.github.io/src/pages/posts/2018-12-01--Code/index.md

 }
 ```

-Now, whenever our `BlogPostAlias` object is marshalled into JSON, it will override the `User` field with type `DatabaseReference` to be marshalled with just the user ID.
+Now, whenever our `BlogPost` object is marshalled into JSON, it will override the `User` field with type `DatabaseReference` to be marshalled with just the user ID.

 Sooo, we can go back to doing just this:
 ```go